githubteacher/developers-july-30-2015/bios/Estherbunny-bio.md

 - Lives in Mountain View
 - Eat, sleep, rave, repeat

-- Repeat, this time with less sleep, more rave
+- Repeat, this time with less eat, less sleep, and more rave